 Soccer can be tons of fun if you know what you are doing in the field.
 This article will go over the critical aspects of each position that you must know to dominate the soccer field.

-Soccer Position Numbers
+Soccer Positions and Numbers

-In soccer, There are 11 positions on the soccer field and a number is assigned to each position.
+A number is assigned to each position.
 You’ll see them clearly displayed on the back of a soccer player’s jersey.

 |1||Goalie or Goalkeeper|